grafana/grafana/docs/sources/shared/alerts/template-language.md

 ## Comparison operators

-Some boolean comparison operators are also available in `text/template`:
+Boolean comparison operators are also available in `text/template`:

 | Function | Description                               |
 | -------- | ----------------------------------------- |